 - Gross monthly income of $6,500 x .29 = $1,885 can be applied to housing

 - Gross monthly income of $6,500 x .41 = $2,665 can be applied to recurring debt plus housing expenses

-If you'd like to calculate pre-qualification numbers with your own financial data, use this Loan Pre-Qualification Calculator.
+If you'd like to run your own numbers, we offer a Loan Qualifying Calculator.

-Don't forget these ratios are just guidelines.
-We will be happy to pre-qualify you to help you determine how much you can afford.
+Don't forget these are only guidelines.
+We'd be happy to help you pre-qualify to determine how much you can afford.

 Alternative Mortgage Group can walk you through the pitfalls of getting a mortgage.
-Give us a call: 561-395-4264.
-Ready to begin?
-Apply Now
+Call us at 561-395-4264.